 Community Paradigm Associates has affiliations with numerous highly experienced industry professionals who assist with various projects.
-We have a network that includes professionals in such areas as finance, public works, telecommunications, land use and development, public safety, emergency management, municipal law and process, personnel management, and sustainability.
+We have a network that includes professionals in such areas as finance, public works, telecommunications, land use and development, public safety, emergency management, municipal law and process, public libraries, personnel management, and sustainability.
 Each is an experienced and proven leader in his or her field.

 Mr. Lynch served as City Manager of Lowell, Massachusetts, for eight years and as Town Manager of Chelmsford, Massachusetts, for 20 years.
 He serves on Lieutenant Governor Karyn Polito's Task Force on Local Government Workforce Skills Gap, is a Senior Fellow at Suffolk University's Moakley Center for Public Management , and serves as an adjunct professor at both Suffolk University and the University of Massachusetts Lowell.
 He has taught classes in government fiscal policy, state and local finance, public administration, public policy and administration, urban politics, state and local politics, strategic leadership, civic innovation and civic engagement, legislative politics, and political analysis.
 Mr. Lynch has served on and moderated numerous professional panels, including those focused on forms of local government, civic engagement, and urban planning and development.
 He has been a guest lecturer at Harvard University, Clark University, University of Massachusetts Amherst, and Massachusetts Institute of Technology, where he has spoken on such issues as sustainability, urban design, succession planning, and urban economic development.